NafisaTasnimR/CareerPilot/README.md

 # CareerPilot – User Guide

 Welcome to **CareerPilot**!
 This guide walks you through every feature of the platform, from signing in to using the AI assistant and tracking your job applications.

-> **Screenshots** – Place your actual screenshots in the `docs/` folder and replace the placeholder image paths below.

 ---